CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/03_UsingSatelliteImagery.md

 If you are interested in learning how to make land use classifications based on Landsat satellite imagery you can follow [this](https://pointsunknown.nyc/tutorials/05_ChangeMapping.html#classification) tutorial written by CSR Research Scholar Grga Basic for *Points Unknown*.
 _________________________________________________________________________________________________

-Tutorial written by Dare Brawley, for *Conflict Urbanism: Puerto Rico Now*, a spring 2019 seminar offered by the [Center for Spatial Research](http://c4sr.columbia.edu).
-(Many thanks to Grga Basic for guidance on working with Landsat imagery in QGIS.)
+Tutorial written by Dare Brawley, for *Conflict Urbanism: Puerto Rico Now*, a spring 2019 seminar offered by the [Center for Spatial Research](http://c4sr.columbia.edu) (With thanks to Grga Basic for guidance on working with Landsat imagery in QGIS).
 More information about the course is available [here](http://c4sr.columbia.edu/courses/conflict-urbanism-puerto-rico-now).